tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-008-string-to-integer-atoi.md

 ---
-title: 8.
+title: LeetCode 8.
 String to Interger (atoi)
 description: Implement `atoi` which converts a string to an integer.
 ---